Go to Reviews.org US Edition

 With more smart baby monitors hitting shelves at your local Baby Bunting, picking the best product for your own needs has boiled down to one question: do you need a camera and display? or can you get by with a connected smartphone or tablet.
 If you're in the second camp, the Cubo AI Plus is an exceptional piece of kit that's only faults are common in the growing market of connected monitors.

-How much does the Cubo AI Plus cost in Australia?
+How much does the Cubo AI Plus cost?

 What's in the box?